-The surge in demand for cottage rentals this year has many owners wondering if they should rent out the cottage for a few weeks to help cover the annual costs.
+Cottage rental rates continue to rise amid soaring demand for lakeside vacations.
+Cabin owners who previously ignored the income opportunity now wonder if they should rent the lake house for a few weeks to help cover the annual costs.

-It makes sense to go through the following process, as it might turn out that renting the cottage to guests for a few weeks isn’t even worth the effort.
+Go through the following checklist, as it might turn out that renting the cottage to guests for a few weeks isn’t even worth the effort.

-The cottage must be cleaned before your guests arrive, and after they leave.
+The cottage must be cleaned before your guests arrive and after they leave.
 Depending on how far you live from the cottage and whether you have the time to do the work, it might be best to pay someone to clean the property.
-That’s assuming you can find a reliable person or company to actually do the housekeeping.
+That assumes you can find a reliable person or company to actually do the housekeeping.

 Professional cleaning services can be expensive, so it is important to budget for the cost.

-Putting a website together is much easier now than it was in the past, but it still requires a lot of time to get all the information uploaded.
+Putting a website together is much easier now than it was in the past, but still requires a lot of effort to get all the information uploaded.
 Responding to interested renters also takes up time.

 Ideally the cottage will be booked quickly.
 If not, the newspaper and internet advertising costs can add up.